 6. Use the simplest features of the gestural interface

-According to Josh Clark, author of Tapworthy: Designing Great iPhone Apps, most people don’t know about the more esoteric gestures that work on some mobile phones.
+According to Josh Clark, author of Tapworthy: Designing Great iPhone Apps some users may not know the more esoteric gestures that work on some mobile phones.
 There isn’t room to explain the user interface on a small screen.
-For example, I probably had my iPhone for four months before I discovered that a pinch open gesture will magnify the text.
-(Someone told me.)
-Keep in mind that the most well-used gestures are simple taps and swipes.
+The most well-used gestures are simple taps and swipes.

 7. Consider one-handed users